mongodb/specifications/source/change-streams/change-streams.rst

     updateDescription: Optional<UpdateDescription>;

     /**
-     * Always present for operations of type ‘insert’ and ‘replace’.
+     * Always present for operations of type 'insert' and 'replace'.
 Also
-     * present for operations of type ‘update’ if the user has specified ‘updateLookup’
+     * present for operations of type 'update' if the user has specified
-     * in the ‘fullDocument’ arguments to the ‘$changeStream’ stage.
+     * 'updateLookup' for the 'fullDocument' option when creating the change
+     * stream.
      *
-     * For operations of type ‘insert’ and ‘replace’, this key will contain the
+     * For operations of type 'insert' and 'replace', this key will contain the
-     * document being inserted, or the new version of the document that is replacing
+     * document being inserted or the new version of the document that is
-     * the existing document, respectively.
+     * replacing the existing document, respectively.
      *
-     * For operations of type ‘update’, this key will contain a copy of the full
+     * For operations of type 'update', this key will contain a copy of the full
      * version of the document from some point after the update occurred.
 If the
      * document was deleted since the updated happened, it will be null.
+     *
+     * Contains the point-in-time post-image of the modified document if the
+     * post-image is available and either "required" or "whenAvailable" was
+     * specified for the "fullDocument" option when creating the change stream.
+     * A post-image is always available for "insert" and "replace" events.
      */
     fullDocument: Document | null;

+    /**
+     * Contains the pre-image of the modified or deleted document if the
+     * pre-image is available for the change event and either "required" or
+     * "whenAvailable" was specified for the "fullDocumentBeforeChange" option
+     * when creating the change stream.
+If "whenAvailable" was specified but the
+     * pre-image is unavailable, this will be explicitly set to null.
+     */
+    fullDocumentBeforeChange: Document | null;
   }

   class UpdateDescription {